Prior Authorization Denial Rates: A Patient's Guide to CMS-0057-F Data

 Key Findings From the Data

-• Some insurers deny urgent requests MORE often than standard ones.
-Anthem Indiana denies expedited (urgent) PA requests at nearly double the rate of standard requests (10.2% vs. 5.3%).
+- Some insurers deny urgent requests MORE often than standard ones.
+Anthem Indiana denies expedited PA requests at nearly double the standard rate (10.2% vs. 5.3%).
 See the data.

 What Insurers Must Now Disclose